Abrasive Jet Machining(AJM) is a Non-conventional machining process, Where a nozzle is used to remove the metal from the surface.

 Are you there?

-After going through various topics of AJM, Now it’s time to move to the Advantages, disadvantages and applications of AJM.
+After going through various topics of AJM, Now it’s time to move to the abrasive jet machining advantages and disadvantages.

 So, are you ready?